 Wickedly funny web goon Mark Vigeant invites you into a world of gut-busting HTML nonsense as he builds a bizarre website for his favorite funny guests.
-At the October Hackers edition, he's joined by Marcia Belsky, Larry Owens and Michael Cruz Kayne.
+February's "Online Dating" edition boasts Marcia Belsky, Jenny Nelson, Dan Fox and OK Cupid researcher Lindsay Ferris.

 If you think about it, history is a bit like a word in a Rick Ross rhyme: It tends to repeat itself.
 That’s not the only thing history and rap have in common at this hilarious show, inspired by that other hip-hop musical.
 Hip-hop improv group North Coast invites audience members to suggest a favorite historical figure—be it Charles Dickens, Elizabeth Cady Stanton, Bea Arthur or beyond—then performs a fully improvised and factually accurate musical based on that person’s life.

 Master performers Katie Hartman and David Carl light wedding culture ablaze at their live, totally wild matrimonial comedy show.
 Sit back and watch as the two powerhouses turn their romantic duel into an explosive stage experiment.

 At their monthly show, scream queens Max Wittert and Joe Castle Baker invite comedians to provide live, totally bananas voice overs for movie clips.
 February's "Reel Love" edition unites lovelorn suitors Brett-Kevin Montague (Baker) and Flagg Capulet (Wittert) on the reality show The Bachelors.
 They're joined by Julio Torres, Jack Bensinger, Rachel Sennott, Marie Faustin and Arti Gollapudi.